Skip to main navigation Skip to main content

 • Developing family life books—Children whose parents have problematic alcohol and other drugs use often experience very disrupted lives.
 Family life books, in which mementos such as notes, photos, letters and drawings can be stored, can be an important repository for children’s memories.
 Consider whether kicbox is an option.

 • Using safety and support networks, which involves identifying individuals with a connection to the child and helping them to contribute to creating an extended network of support.
 The group can include extended family members, friends and other adults such as teachers who show a connection with the child.
 Offer support to develop these networks and to ensure they have the skills to maintain the connection without organisational support.
+(Refer to the practice guide Safety and support networks and high intensity responses.)

 • Using the Circles of Safety and Support Tool.